Asymmetric node placement in fiber-based quantum networks: Conclusion

-We have also observed that asymmetry in midpoint placement can significantly affect the indistinguishability of photons used in heralded entanglement generation because of chromatic dispersion.
+We have observed that asymmetry in midpoint placement can significantly affect the indistinguishability of photons used in heralded entanglement generation because of chromatic dispersion.
 Chromatic dispersion can potentially cause a bad fidelity even for small amounts of asymmetry.
 The size of the effect, however, depends on the temporal length of the photons, and we have found that as long as the photons are long enough (on the order of nanoseconds) the effect of chromatic dispersion can be negligible even for large asymmetries (percent level for an asymmetry of 40 km, see Figure \ref{fig:dispersion}).
 We have furthermore found that Gaussian wave packets are much more resilient against chromatic dispersion than Lorentzian wave packets which have long tails in their frequency distribution.
 By making the shape of a wave packet to be more Gaussian than Lorentzian (e.g., by filtering out long tails), the effects of chromatic dispersion can be mitigated. \\

 From all this, we conclude that while asymmetry degrades quantum-network performance and should therefore be avoided where possible, small amounts of asymmetry are not expected to have a large effect.
-This may alleviate some of the pressure in selecting the perfect locations for nodes in a quantum network, and makes it more plausible that existing fiber infrastructure can provide fertile ground for a future quantum internet.
+This may alleviate some of the pressure in selecting the perfect locations for nodes in a quantum network, and suggests that at least those fiber networks that are only slightly asymmetric can provide fertile ground for a future quantum internet.